olivaresai/alma/README.md

 **Install:** [`alma-vscode`](https://marketplace.visualstudio.com/items?itemName=olivares.alma-vscode) on the VS Code Marketplace

 - **Sidebar chat** with streaming responses and full memory context
-- **Memory browser** — search, filter, and manage memories without leaving the IDE
+- **Memory browser** — search, filter, and manage memories from the IDE
-- **Soul block editor** — configure AI personality with presets (Balanced, Creative, Technical, Mentor)
+- **Soul block editor** — configure AI personality with presets
-- **Context focus** — Alma automatically knows what file and project you're working on
+- **Context focus** — Alma knows what file and project you're working on
 - **Environment switching** — jump between memory spaces from the command palette
 - **Right-click to save** — select any text and save it as a memory
 - **Budget display** — remaining AI budget in the status bar